 The planetary system on your final drive takes the speed generated by the hydraulic motor and transforms it into the torque needed to move your machine.
 That involves some high forces and high stresses on the gear teeth and splines in your planetary hub, which is why gear damage is an important topic.

 Normal Gear Wear

 Over time, your gears will eventually wear out.
 For example, excessively worn gear teeth end up looking pointed at the tips.
 That makes it much harder for a planetary final drive to transfer forces and torques, and will inevitably lead to some power losses.
 Sometimes the teeth become so worn down they just spin and accomplish nothing.
 Wear and tear is normal, but there is such a thing as accelerated wear.

 Gear Oil Issues

 There are various things that can cause your gears to wear out prematurely, but several of them have the same thing in common: gear oil.

-If gear oil levels are allowed to drop too low, then there's a strong chance that all your gears won't be properly lubricated when they're trying to run.
+If gear oil levels are allowed to drop too low, then there's a strong chance that all your gears won't be lubricated appropriately when they're trying to run.
 That means that the gear teeth will be making direct contact with each other without the protection of gear oil and its EP (excessive pressure) additives.
 This kind of contact can cause serious damage to the surface of the gear teeth.

 There is a two-fold problem with pitting.
-First, it damages the surface of the gear teeth where they slide against each other.
+First, it damages the surface of the gear teeth, where they slide against each other.
 Second, the material removed during pitting contaminants the gear oil, causing more issues.
 One of the best ways to minimize pitting is to use the right type of gear oil and change it out regularly.